 Of course it could be that the realism of the action in the sports games built for the Wii are taping into people's muscle memory.

-said Paul Lundquist, research expert with the Harrison Group.
 "An online survey of 1,014 U.S. children and their parents, conducted by market researcher Harrison Group -- and commissioned by U.S. game publisher Activision -- found 58 percent of parents surveyed said they play video games and more than half this time is spent with their children."

 The survey also found that nearly 3/4 of parents are just fine with video games being a part of their family life.
 Of course no article is complete without the idiots chiming in about the danger of violent video games for children.
 It's nice to see evidence that the vast majority of parents out there are realistic and rational.
 All to often the hysterical extremes hijack the public discourse when human tragedy and an easy scapegoat present themselves.

 When you also consider that the data from the Australian isn't in and that the European launch is forth coming (December 8th), it's not unrealistic that Nintendo will have a good holiday.